 Where?

-We are purchasing the derelict land on the corner of Hunts Road and Pershore Road to the right of the British Oak pub.
+We have purchased the land on the corner of Hunts Road and Pershore Road to the right of the British Oak pub.

 Who is involved?